lobe/android-bootstrap/README.md

 First, let's open your project in Lobe and export it by pressing `⌘E` and selecting Tensorflow Light.

-Once you have the Tensorflow Light model, rename it to `model_unquant.tflite` and drag it into this repo to replace the existing model files:
+Once you have the Tensorflow Light model drag it into this repo to replace the existing model files:
-* `lobe_android/app/src/main/assets/model_unquant.tflite`
+* `lobe_android/app/src/main/assets/saved_model.tflite`
-* `lobe_android/app/src/main/assets/labels.txt`
+* `lobe_android/app/src/main/assets/signature.json`

 And we're done!
 Next let's get it on your phone so you can see it work live.